 One of my favorite toppings for poke bowls or sushi bowls are my Simple Marinated Cucumbers.
 It adds a nice briny taste and you can make them a day or two ahead of time.

-And don’t skimp on that spicy mayo — it really pulls the whole thing together and gives it a nice, creamy taste.
+And don’t skimp on that spicy mayo.
+Really, it’s just mayo and sriracha or one of the other types of Asian hot sauces.
+It really pulls the whole thing together and gives it a nice, creamy richness.
 If you’re not into spicy, just add less chili paste or sriracha sauce to your mayo.
 It’ll still be fantastic.

 Even better — get some of those plastic squeeze bottles that hold condiments and squirt it all over like you’re at a restaurant.
 My kids LOVED doing that.
 (Although they chose to have cooked shrimp in their bowls instead.
 Baby steps, y’all.)